 Think about the rapeyness of those reviews.
 Remember the women at the start of this post.
 I honestly don’t understand how legalisation is going to change those attitudes, rather than re-enforce it.

-And that’s why I support decriminalisation, which will mean women are no longer treated as criminals, whilst not endorsing the message that women's bodies and rights are up for sale.
+And that’s why I support decriminalisation, which will mean women are no longer treated as criminals.
 In particular, I think the Merseyside Model makes a lot of sense.
 But legalisation, which tells men that women’s right to consent is negotiable?
 Which tells men that sex is leisure for them and work for us?
 That’s not equality.
 That’s not liberation.
 And that is not women’s safety - it’s male entitlement.

 Find out more about one25 and how you can support this amazing organisation supporting street-based sex workers in a non-judgemental way.

 Yesterday, the local news reported that another young woman had been fatally stabbed in my home city of Bristol.